bpinkney/DiscVisionDeluxe/dvd_DvisEst/README.md

 (make sure to do the permanent steps in the 'USB RELATED NOTES' section) (don't bother with the 'GIGE CAMERA SETUP' stuff since we are using the USB3 version)
-- At this point you can try using the 'SpinView' application to check if your camera is working You should see 'SuperSpeed' USB under the streaming parameters (2nd high-level accordion) if your USB port supports PCIE2.1 (required)
+- At this point you can try using the 'SpinView' application to check if your camera is working You should see 'SuperSpeed' USB under the streaming parameters (2nd high-level accordion) if your USB port supports PCIE2.1 (this is required, sometimes machines have a mix of PCIE2.0 and PCIE2.1 USB ports, so try them all and label them)

 ### 5. Build dvd_DvisEst using CMake
 ``` bash